 In the meantime though, each of us has a role to play in the world of work to lean into our own vulnerability and capacity for connection.
 This will, in turn help us to create truly inclusive cultures, support our colleagues who have experience of care and adoption and try and bring prosperity to everyone.

-Julian Thomson is the Communications Lead for the organization Connected Baby, which is based in Dundee, Scotland, and was established in 2014 by Dr Suzanne Zeedyk to help to ‘bring the science of connection to life.’
+Julian Thomson was the Communications Lead for the organization Connected Baby, when he wrote this article.
+Connected Baby is based in Dundee, Scotland, and was established in 2014 by Dr Suzanne Zeedyk to help to ‘bring the science of connection to life.’

 Julian is passionate about using his experience of the foster care system and his adoption to bring about real and lasting change for care experienced young people in Scotland.